 - self-employed as a ‘sole trader’ with gross annual earnings of more than £1,000; and

 You will not usually need to send a return if your only income is from your wages or pension.
 But you may need to send one if you have any other untaxed income, such as:

 - child benefit if your total income was over £50,000

 If you would like us to let you have a quote for preparing your personal tax return, please click here

 Operating the payroll for a business is not always easy.
-Not only do you have to stick to HMRC ‘s deadlines for filing RTI returns each month, but you also must manage statutory leave such as sick pay and SMP, changes to tax codes, a workplace pension scheme where your staff have been auto enrolled, and, in recent months, furlough pay.
+Not only do you have to stick to HMRC ‘s deadlines for filing RTI returns each month, but you also must manage statutory leave such as sick pay and SMP, changes to tax codes, and a workplace pension scheme where your staff have been auto enrolled.
 Our cloud based payroll bureau handles all aspects of payroll on your behalf, from calculating gross pay to emailing payslips to your staff.